tomitheninja/university/README.md

 !
 Always preffer information provided by your teacher.
 ```

+## DO NOT COPY THE CODE DURING THE EXAM FROM HERE

+Learn the algorithms and the syntax before the exam.

+Thank you for not causing problems for me.

 ## Help wanted

 I wrote more than half of this repository while being half asleep.